Merzasphor/MWSE/docs/source/references/other/csse.md

 * Optimized UI.
 Changing between INFOs should be nearly instantaneous.
 Initial dialogue load time reduced by 60%.
 * Condition variable lists will now always be wide enough to fit the convents.
 Journals, locals, and items will no longer have their IDs cut off.
+* The window can now be resized and maximized.
+* Layout changes:
+	* The sex condition is now under the race condition, instead of above the function/variable list.
+It is not hidden (but is disabled) when viewing journal dialogues.
+	* The journal conditions (name/finished/restart) are shown but disabled for other dialogue types.
+	* The general UI has minor other position layout changes.

 ### Render Window